 Hydrogen is also a hard-to-store fuel.
 Because hydrogen is a gas, it has to be compressed at extremely high pressure (3,000 to 4,800 psi).
 This requires large, heavy, expensive fuel tanks that reduce a vehicle's driving range and fuel economy.
 It can be liquefied to increase its storage density, but this requires special insulated cryogenic storage tanks to keep the fuel at -253 degrees C. Another storage method is to use "metal hydrides" or activated carbon that absorb hydrogen like a sponge.
 But these approaches are also bulky, heavy and expensive.
 What's more there is no distribution system for hydrogen like there is for gasoline, diesel fuel or even natural gas.
 So even if you had a hydrogen powered vehicle today, you would have a very difficult time finding a place to fill it up.

 One solution for storing hydrogen is to not store it as a gas but to extract it from another fuel such as gasoline or methanol alcohol.
 A device known as a "reformer" can break down these fuels to release the hydrogen.
 But adding a reformer adds cost and complexity, and also reduces its fuel efficiency.
 A reformer also does nothing to reduce our dependence on oil.
-Even so, Chrysler, Mercedes.
-BMW and several other vehicle manufacturers have all demonstrated prototype fuel cell powered vehicles that use reformers to extract hydrogen from gasoline or methanol.
+Even so, BMW, Chrysler, GM, Mercedes.
+Toyota and several other vehicle manufacturers have all demonstrated fuel cell powered vehicles.

 In recent years, some power generating plants in Europe have been using palm oil as a substitute for petroleum because palm oil is a renewable biofuel that is carbon neutral, and it is relatively cheap.
 But a new report issued in late 2006 by Wetlands International, Delft Hydraulics and the Alterra Research Center of Wageningen University in Holland found that burning palm oil isn't such a great idea after all.
 The study measured the carbon released from peat swamps in Indonesia and Malaysia that had been drained and burned to plant palm oil trees.
 About 85 percent of the world's palm oil comes from the two countries, and about one-quarter of Indonesia's plantations are on drained peat bogs.